40 Things Your Doctor Wishes You Knew About Vaccines

 You’re not more likely to get sick from the vaccine than the virus

-Vaccines come from killed or weakened germs, or just specific proteins from them, which won’t cause serious illness.
-To help the body recognize and fight the disease in the future, the immune system will have the same response it would to a real infection, says Eileen Yamada, MD, public health medical officer with the California Department of Public Health Immunization Branch.
-But the most you’ll get is a minor symptom like a brief fever that’s way less dangerous than anything you’d pick up from your environment.
+Vaccines come from either killed or weakened germs, or just specific proteins from them, which won’t cause serious illness.
+To help the body recognize and fight the disease in the future, the immune system will have the same response it would to a real infection, says Eileen Yamada, MD, a public health medical officer with the California Department of Public Health Immunization Branch.
+Usually the most you’ll get are minor symptoms like a brief fever that’s way less dangerous than anything you’d pick up from your environment.
+Vaccines also don’t cause long-term health complications, as decades of actually giving vaccines have demonstrated.

 The FDA’s vaccine-monitoring efforts are ongoing